 Protect Basic Needs

-We seek to support grassroots organizations and resident-informed initiatives that utilize advocacy, community organizing, and other systems change strategies to address the barriers that prevent families from being able to meet their basic needs and thrive.
+We seek to support grassroots organizations and resident-informed initiatives that address barriers that prevent families from being able to meet their basic needs and thrive.

 End Mass Incarceration

-We seek to uplift and provide resources for community-led efforts to change policies and practices that result in over-incarceration and racial disparities in the criminal legal system.
+We seek to uplift and provide resources for community-led efforts to change policies and practices that result in over-policing and over-incarceration.

 Youth Justice